yairEO/sb-issue-performance-essentials-addon/README.md

 ---

-There are two stories (in a single story file), and some explenations in the sourcecode.
+There are two stories (in a single story file), and some explanations in the source-code.
-Once live, click to switch between the stories and you'll notive the performance issue on the "slow" story.
+Once live, click to switch between the stories and you'll notice the performance issue on the "slow" story.

 I've narrowed it down to `@storybook/addon-essentials`, which is a common addon collection, and within it to the `docs` & `controls` addons.
 When both are disabled, this issue does not occur.